613WePleadTheSecond/ccwnj/docs/index.md

  > </div>

-> ⚠️⚠️ We are currently waiting on the new training requirements and updated forms, suggested to wait untill we have these

 ### To submit an application for a permit to carry a firearm in New Jersey, the below requirements/documents are needed:

 # **REQUIREMENTS**